-The company's annual budget is prepared with the aim of making the building available to all as per our objects, while generating sufficient income to cover direct costs.
+The company's annual budget is prepared with the aim of making the building available to all as per the objects of the organisation, while generating sufficient income to cover direct costs.
 Hire fees and ticket prices are set as low as possible to be compatible with this aim, with hire fees substantially discounted for regular users and for Mashamshire resident individuals and organisations.
 Income from fundraising activity and the steam rally funds is used to fund capital works on the building and the purchase of new fixtures, fittings and equipment.

 The company has been financially stable, with a healthy income, and expenditure as per budget other than capital items funded from the profits made from fundraising activities.
-Income from lettings and hires has for a third year remained around the same greatly improved level while hire rates were once again able to be kept static.
-Performances and films, which are budgeted on a break-even basis, showed a substantial profit over the year.
+Income from lettings and hires has remained stable, while increases in the costs of performance events and the Steam Rally have been outweighed by increased income from these events.
+Performances and films, which are budgeted on a break-even basis, once again showed a substantial profit over the year.
 As noted above, the Steam Rally was an organisational and financial success, making a healthy profit.
-The charity as a whole showed a surplus of income over expenditure of £2.671, maintaining reserves at a healthy level.
+Excluding the grant income and costs incurred in obtaining the grants, the charity as a whole showed a surplus of unreserved income over expenditure of around £10,000, maintaining reserves at a healthy level while investing in building improvements as noted above.